Unleash/unleash/README.md

 - [Audit logs](https://docs.getunleash.io/advanced/audit_log)
 - Enforce [OWASP's secure headers](https://owasp.org/www-project-secure-headers/) via the strict HTTPS-only mode
 - Flexible hosting options: host it on premise or in the cloud (_any_ cloud)
-- Scale [the Unleash Proxy](https://docs.getunleash.io/reference/unleash-proxy) independently of the Unleash server to support any number of front-end clients without overloading your Unleash instance
+- Scale with [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge) independently of the Unleash server to support any number of front-end clients without overloading your Unleash instance

 ### Looking for more features?